oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 1. Any branch must be (directly or indirectly) nested in the label's creating operation (a `Root` or `Block`).
 That is, you cannot branch into an operation, only across or out of it.
 2. Only forward branches are supported.
 For backward branches, use `While` operations.

-Unstructured control flow is useful for implementing loop breaks, continues, and other more advanced control flow.
+Unstructured control flow is useful for implementing loop breaks, continues, and other more advanced control flow (like `switch`).

 ## Exception handling